jmashuque/openmw-batch-script-android-windows/README.md

 <br>After editing the values, save the text file then run the batch file like you would any other file.
 And that's it, now go out there and enjoy your own customised and unique world of Morrowind, on your phone!

-<br>Windows users only need to modify "replaceMod" and "omwaddonFolder" values.
+Windows users only need to modify "replaceMod" and "omwaddonFolder" values.
 Enable backup feature to do backup before overwriting.
 Read the comments in the batch file for further information on all the modes and functions.
 I suggest <strong><a href="https://notepad-plus-plus.org/downloads/">Notepad++</a></strong> for modifying .bat and .cfg files (it's free).
 Download all the apps from the links above, you only need the ones you enable.
 OpenMW windows is not necessary for any of the apps to function.
 OMWLLF requires python.
 It is recommended you use just DeltaPlugin as it handles leveled lists better and is still being updated.

 <h2>Changelog:</h2>